-4 Experimental Results
+Experimental Results

 We have implemented the approach described in this paper and applied it to create reconstructions of a wide variety of objects.
-Only three of these results are presented in this section but higher resolution images and 3D VRML models can be found online [21].
-We encourage the reader to peruse these results online to better gauge the quality of the reconstructions.
+Three of these results are presented in this section but higher-resolution images and 3D VRML models can be found online.21 We encourage the reader to peruse these results online to better gauge the quality of the reconstructions.

 Smooth objects without position discontinuities are especially easy to reconstruct using our approach.
-As a case in point, the Jelly Bean image in the first row of Figure 5 requires only isolated normals and creases to generate a compelling model, and can be created quite rapidly (about 20 minutes, including time to specify constraints) using our interactive system.
-The first row of Figure 5 shows the input image, quad-tree grid with constraints, a view of the quadtree from a novel viewpoint, and a texture mapped rendering of the same view.
+As a case in point, the jelly bean image in the first column of Figure 7 requires only isolated normals and creases to generate a compelling model, and can be created quite rapidly (about 20 minutes, including time to specify constraints) using our interactive system.
+The first column of Figure 7 shows the input image, quad-tree grid with constraints, a view of the quad-tree from a novel viewpoint, and a texture mapped rendering of the same view.
 For this example, the user worked with a 32×32 grid that was automatically subdivided as the crease curves were drawn.
-This model has 144 constraints in all, 3396 grid points, and required 25 seconds to converge completely on a 1.5GHz Pentium 4 processor, using our hierarchical transformation technique with continuity-based weighting.
-The system is designed so that new constraints may be added interactively at any time during the modeling process-the user does not have to wait until full convergence to specify more constraints.
-The second row of Figure 5 shows a single-view reconstruction of The Great Wall of China.
-This example was much more challenging than the Jelly Bean, due to the complex scene geometry and significant perspective distortions.
-Despite these obstacles, a 3D model was reconstructed that appears visually convincing from a significant range of views.
-This model has 135 constraints, 2566 grid points, and required 40 seconds to converge completely.
+This model has 144 constraints in all, 3396 grid points, and required 25 seconds to converge completely on a 1.5 GHz Pentium 4 processor, using our hierarchical transformation technique with continuity-based weighting.
+The system is designed so that new constraints may be added interactively at any time during the modelling process-the user does not have to wait until full convergence to specify more constraints.
+The second column of Figure 7 shows a single-view reconstruction of the Great Wall of China.
+This example is challenging due to the complex scene geometry and significant perspective distortions.
+Because our method assumes orthography, the scale of the tower and other foreground elements is exaggerated in the reconstruction, and the scene appears unrealistically compressed.
+Addressing perspective is an interesting topic for future work.
+The Great Wall of China model has 135 constraints, 2566 grid points, and required 40 seconds to converge completely.

-An interesting application of single view modeling techniques is to reconstruct 3D models from paintings.
-In contrast to other techniques [4, 8, 1, 3], our approach does not make strong assumptions about geometry, making it amenable to impressionist and other non-photorealistic works.
-Here we show a reconstruction created from a selfportrait of van Gogh.
+An interesting application of single-view modelling techniques is to reconstruct 3D models from paintings.
+In contrast to other techniques,^{8,9,11,12} our approach does not make strong assumptions about geometry, making it amenable to impressionist and other nonphotorealistic works.
+Here we show a reconstruction created from a self-portrait of Van Gogh.
 This model has 264 constraints, 3881 grid points, and required 45 seconds to converge.
 This was the most complex model we tried, requiring roughly 1.5 hours to design.
-For comparison, it takes 70 seconds to converge without using the hierarchical transformation and 3 minutes using the hierarchical transformation without continuity-based weighting, i.e., an inappropriatelyweighted hierarchical method can perform significantly worse than not using a hierarchy at all.
+For comparison, it takes 70 seconds to converge without using the hierarchical transformation and 3 minutes using the hierarchical transformation without continuity-based weighting, i.e., an inappropriately weighted hierarchical method can perform significantly worse than not using a hierarchy at all.
 Note, however, that there is significant room for optimization in our implementation; we expect that the timings for both hierarchical methods could be improved by a factor of 1.5 or 2.

-5 Conclusions
+Conclusions